theelioway/bones/doc/playing-god.md

 What follows is a set of example commands.
 Reading them will give you an idea of how **bones** apps can be consumed by a client (in this case a CLI) - but these calls could be from a website or a desktop program.
 In **bones** we have wired these calls into a CLI API written in NodeJs.

 The imaginary scenario below - telling the story of a "Paradise Lost"-like biblical version Genesis with characters being _engaged_ and _listed_, _iteratively_ **the elioWay** - is whimsical in nature.
-It's not meant to be a useful app: only demonstrate how data operatations work in **elioBones**.
+It's not meant to be a useful app: only demonstrate how data operatations work in **eliobones**.
 These just give you a flavour of the way these commands combine.

 Run them, and see what changes.
 The database for this prototype are simple, pretty print JSON files in the `.env`'s `$DATADIR` directory - just open them in your IDE.